The Wedding Banquet

 Four Natural Breaks

-All of us can see three natural breaks that appear in this Book, (Songs 2:7; 3:5 and 8:4) given by the words “I charge you, O daughters of Jerusalem…do not stir up or awaken love until it pleases.”
+All of us can see three natural breaks that appear in this Book, (Songs 2:7; 3:5 and 8:4) made by the words “I charge you, O daughters of Jerusalem…do not stir up or awaken love until it pleases.”
 These words bring the preceding section to a climax, and a new scene follows, ie “my beloved behold He comes, leaping upon the mountains” (Song 2:8); “who is this coming out of the wilderness (Song 3:6); “who is this coming up from the wilderness” (Song 8:5).

 These three breaks, describe Christ’s relationship with New Jerusalem in three eras: The Marriage Supper of the Lamb (Songs 1- 2:7); The Apostolic Church (Songs 3:8-3:5); New Jerusalem in the Wilderness (Songs 3:6-8:4); and the Revival of the Sanctified Church in the End Times (Songs 8:5-14).

 your name is oil poured forth – the meaning is related in Acts 2:38, “be baptized in the name of the Lord Jesus Christ, and you shall receive the gift of the Holy Spirit.”
-Oil refers to the Holy Spirit, as in Hosea 2:22.

 therefore the virgins love you – as the ten virgins who looked for oil in the lamps to be ready for the bridegroom’s return (Matthew 25:1-13).

 take me away with you – as the Bride who wishes to be “resurrected” with Christ.